Deposit: Ethereum

 1. Decentralized Finance (DeFi)

-DeFi encompasses a range of financial services built on Ethereum that operate without intermediaries.
-Users can lend, borrow, trade, and earn interest on cryptocurrencies through decentralized platforms.
-Popular DeFi projects include Uniswap, Aave, and Compound.
+DeFi collects a number of financial services based on Ethereum and operate without in-between parties.
+Their decentralized platforms allow them to lend, borrow, trade, and earn interest on cryptocurrencies by decentralized means through such DeFi schemes: Uniswap, Aave, and Compound.

 2. Non-Fungible Tokens (NFTs)